Rippling/OpenAPIDocs/docs/Getting-Started/f-Authorization.md

 Auth Query Parameters | Description
 ----------------------|------------------------------------------------------------------------------
 grant_type            | authorization_code
-code                  | OAuth code that was sent in the redirect. redirect_uri          | Your redirect URL.
-This must match exactly what you had provided to Rippling.
+code                  | OAuth code that was sent in the redirect redirect_uri          | Your redirect URL.
+This must match exactly what you had provided to Rippling

 Here is an access token sample request: